rohan-s-atl/kg-benchmark-poc/README.md

 - Neo4j Python driver for AuraDB
 - Requests / SPARQL HTTP for Neptune
 - Chart.js in a generated self-contained HTML report

-## Project Status

-This is a proof of concept for enterprise agentic AI research.
-It is optimized for repeatable benchmarking and clear demo flows, not for production hardening.
-Before adapting it for production, move secrets out of source-controlled scripts, add durable relay storage, add authentication to the app, and replace SPARQL UPDATE ingestion with Neptune Bulk Loader for large datasets.